 --principal events.amazonaws.com \

---source-arn arn:aws:events:us-east-1:111122223333:rule/iac-drift-eventsA few practical notes on shipping this in a real account.
-The rule fires per-region, so deploy it in every region you operate in (CloudFormation StackSet or Terraform for_each over a region list).
-Most large orgs simplify the per-region per-account spread by routing all CloudTrail events into a single audit account via an organization trail, so the EventBridge rule lives once on the audit account's custom bus rather than fifty times across member accounts.
+The rule fires per-region.
+Deploy it everywhere you operate (StackSet, or Terraform for_each over a region list).
+Larger orgs route all CloudTrail events into one audit account via an organization trail, so the EventBridge rule lives once.

 The target needs a dead-letter queue (the SQS ARN in the --targets flag above), otherwise failed Lambda invocations are silently dropped after EventBridge's retry policy runs out.
 Skip the DLQ on day one and you'll learn about it the day your Lambda starts erroring on a malformed event.